git-kinetix/kinetix-fivem/README.md

 A FiveM resource integrating user generated emotes in game through to the Kinetix powerful ML motion capture system.

+> [!WARNING]
+> This is still an early version that is not bug free.

 ### Prerequisite

 This mod requires :